Next: Common Extensions, Previous: POSIX/GNU, Up: Language History [Contents][Index]

 patsplit()

-function which gives the same capability as FPAT
+function which gives the same capability as FPAT, for splitting

 (see String Functions).